 On January 1, 2012, in accordance with the terms of the partnership agreement, all of the outstanding subordinated units converted into 7,621,843 shares of common units (conversion excluded the subordinated Series A units).
-Subsequent to the end of the subordination period, and upon their conversion into common units, these units have the same distribution rights as all other common units.

 On June 29, 2012, in accordance with the terms of the partnership agreement, the outstanding subordinated Series A units converted into 1,000,000 shares of common units.
-Upon their conversion into common units, these units have the same distribution rights as all other common units.
-As of June 30, 2012, Navios Holdings holds a total of 14,223,763 common units, representing a 23.2% common interest in Navios Partners.
+As of September 30, 2012, Navios Holdings held a total of 14,223,763 common units, representing a 23.2% common interest in Navios Partners.